oegea/adp/README.md

 The available updates check and download is intended to be used to achieve one of these two goals:

- 1. Check if there is a new version available and ready to be download.
+ 1. Check if there is a new version available and ready to be downloaded.
  2. If authentication is required to get latest versions list.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIyMzIzMjk1NiwzMzAwODE5MjAsLTk4ND
+eyJoaXN0b3J5IjpbMTk2MjAxNjQ2MSwzMzAwODE5MjAsLTk4ND
 czMjY3LC0yODA5MzcxOTksLTE3MTYyMzc2NzYsMTIwNjQxNjQ2
 NywxNDAzMjgyMjg3LC0xOTE4MDYyMjA4LDE2NTQ5MjkxODMsLT
 k0NjMyMDQ4MCwtMzIwNDY1NTg1LDE5NDk3ODg4NDQsLTE3OTAw